-Note: This in-duct demonstration must be supplied or provided by the manufacturer.
+Note: This in-duct demonstration may be supplied or provided by the manufacturer as the certification agency may not have full scale duct test capabilities for the spark detector extinguishing sets.

 4.29 Software Requirements

 Equipment dependent on software program(s) to achieve proper operation shall meet all of the requirements described below.